About

 Aude has a Bachelor’s and Master’s degree in Earth Sciences from the University of Brussels and a PhD in Palaeontology from the University of Namur in Belgium.
 She moved from Brussels to Cork in October 2018 to work on the preservation of fossils in amber (fossil tree resin) in the department of geology at University College Cork.

-She moved to Dublin in 2019 for one year to undertake a postdoctoral internship at the Irish Research Council and then returned to her research on fossils in Cork.
-She likes running and hiking in her free time.
+She then relocated to Dublin in 2019 for a year to undertake a postdoctoral internship at the Irish Research Council and then returned to her research on fossils in Cork.

 Acknowledgements